GideonLeGrange/mikrotik-java/README.md

 ### Changes in version 3.0:

 Version 3.0 addresses the problems the API has around TLS encryption.
-To do this, the way secure connections are implemented is changed, to put the power to do this in the hands of the user.
-This means that:
+To do this, the way secure connections are implemented is changed so that the user has complete control over creating TLS sockets.
+To this end:
+* A new method, `connect(SocketFactory fact, String host, int port, int timeout)`, was added to allow for better user control over sockets and especially encrypyion.
 * The `connectTLS` API methods were removed.
-* A new method, `connect(SocketFactory fact, String host, int port, int timeout)`, was added to allow for better user control over sockets and especially encrypyion.

 Further changes include:
 * The deprecated `disconnect()` method is removed.